donkevlar/KOReaderPyLink/README.md

 ### KOReader Setup
 * 1) Navigate to the setup menu (Wrench and screwdriver icon)
-* 2) Under "Progress Sync" -> "Custom sync server". `IP:8081` or behind a proxy manager `sync.mydomanin.com` for example.
+* 2) Under "Progress Sync" -> "Custom sync server".
+Use your server address:  `http://IP:8081` or behind a proxy manager `https://sync.mydomanin.com`.
 Register using a username and password and you're done!